Superfluid dark stars

 The numerical setup employed is analogous to that of~\cite{DePietri:2019mti}, in which initial data for irrotational binaries are generated with \textsc{LORENE}~\cite{loreneWS, Gourgoulhon_2001} and evolved dynamically using the \textsc{Einstein Toolkit}~\cite{L_ffler_2012}.
-The spacial resolution of the grid is chosen to reasonably represents the interior of the stars while ensuring that the computational cost remains manageable: production runs have been performed with $\delta=553\,\text{m}$.
+The spatial resolution of the grid is chosen to reasonably represent the interior of the stars while ensuring that the computational cost remains manageable: production runs have been performed with $\delta=553\,\text{m}$.

 Fig.~\ref{fig:sims} shows a summary of the two simulations.
 None of the systems collapses to a black hole in the simulated time, as expected from the low value of the compactness.
-The top panels contain snapshots of the density distribution at different times; the bottom one shows the extracted $h_{22}$ component of the gravitational wave (for details on the extraction procedure see~\cite{Hinder_2013}) in magenta for the higher mass and in blue for the lower.
+The top panels contain snapshots of the density distribution at different times; the bottom one shows the extracted $h_{22}$ component of the gravitational wave (GW) in magenta and blue for the higher and lower mass respectively-- see~\cite{Hinder_2013} for detailed extraction procedure.

-For $M_b =1.4\,M_\odot$, Fig.~\ref{fig:sims}(c) shows the typical chirp, followed by the merger and the formation of a bar-deformed remnant.
-Its imprint on the gravitational wave can be seen in the spectral density Fig.~\ref{fig:spectra}(left), where two dominant frequencies appear: one at $f \simeq 475\,\text{Hz}$ and the other at $f \simeq 670\,\text{Hz}$.
-They turn on in the postmerger phase, as shown by the spectrum of the waveform computed after $t_{\text{merger}}$ (solid line).
+For $M_b =1.4\,M_\odot$, the magenta line in Fig.~\ref{fig:sims}(c) shows the typical chirp, followed by the merger and the formation of a bar-deformed remnant.
+Its imprint on the GW can be seen in the spectral density Fig.~\ref{fig:spectra}(left), where two dominant frequencies appear: one at $f \simeq 475\,\text{Hz}$ and the other at $f \simeq 670\,\text{Hz}$.
+They turn on in the postmerger phase, as shown by the spectrum of the waveform computed after $t_{\text{merger}}$.
 We confirm that the peaks originate from the $m=1$ and $m=2$ matter oscillation modes, see e.g.~\cite{Stergioulas:2011}.